barseghyanartur/django-fobi/README.rst

 - Data handling in plugins (form handlers).
 Save the data, mail it to some address or repost it to some other endpoint.
 See the `Bundled form handler plugins`_ for more information.
-- Developer-friendly API, which allows to or build new form fields and handlers without touching the core.
+- Developer-friendly API, which allows to edit existing or build new form fields and handlers without touching the core.
 - Support for custom user model.
 - `Theming`_.
 There are 3 ready to use `Bundled themes`_: Bootstrap 3,
   Foundation 5 and Simple (in style of Django admin).